Subcategory (RNA class) for SRSF2 Gene

 GeneCards Summary for SRSF2 Gene

 SRSF2 (Serine/Arginine-Rich Splicing Factor 2) is a Protein Coding gene, and is affiliated with the lncRNA class.
-Diseases associated with SRSF2 include holt-oram syndrome and ovarian mucinous neoplasm.
-Among its related pathways are Gene Expression and Influenza A. GO annotations related to this gene include nucleic acid binding and nucleotide binding.
-An important paralog of this gene is SRSF10.
+Diseases associated with SRSF2 include hematologic cancer and holt-oram syndrome.
+Among its related pathways are Gene Expression and Transport of Mature Transcript to Cytoplasm.
+GO annotations related to this gene include nucleic acid binding and nucleotide binding.
+An important paralog of this gene is SRSF8.

 UniProtKB/Swiss-Prot for SRSF2 Gene

 Necessary for the splicing of pre-mRNA.
 It is required for formation of the earliest ATP-dependent splicing complex and interacts with spliceosomal components bound to both the 5- and 3-splice sites during spliceosome assembly.
 It also is required for ATP-dependent interactions of both U1 and U2 snRNPs with pre-mRNA.
 Interacts with other spliceosomal components, via the RS domains, to form a bridge between the 5- and 3-splice site binding components, U1 snRNP and U2AF.
 Binds to purine-rich RNA sequences, either 5-AGSAGAGTA-3 (S=C or G) or 5-GTTCGAGTA-3.
 Can bind to beta-globin mRNA and commit it to the splicing pathway.
 The phosphorylated form (by SRPK2) is required for cellular apoptosis in response to cisplatin treatment.

 nc_conserved_region: Non-coding region of sequence similarity by descent from a common ancestor.